feross/cs253.stanford.edu/src/pages/index.md

 ### Assignment 2
 <!-- ### [Assignment 2 – Oh What a Tangled Web We Weave 🕸](assign2) -->

-- Assigned: Saturday, October 19
+- Assigned: Tuesday, October 19
 - Due: Friday, October 29 at 5:00pm

 ### Assignment 3